-Clicking the Load button opens a window that will load a target in place of the flat target in the stage.
+Clicking the Load button opens a window that will load a target in place of the selected flat target or add a flat target to the stage if there are no flat targets present.

 Tip!
 DART comes with more than 100 prebuilt flat targets, and it is possible to create your own using the Flat Target/Editor options.